koendv/vacuum-pump-controller/README.md

 *work in progress - still have to add Openscad sources*

-The pressure sensor consists of a bmp280 module, sealed inside a 3d-printed housing.
+The pressure sensor consists of a GY-BMP280-3.3 module, sealed inside a 3d-printed housing.

-When looking at the BMP280-3.3V pressure sensor module, the contacts are, from left to right: SDO, CSB, SDA, SCL, GND, VCC.
+When looking at the GY-BMP280-3.3 pressure sensor module, the contacts are, from left to right: SDO, CSB, SDA, SCL, GND, VCC.

 The housing has been designed using OpenSCAD.
+[OpenSCAD sources](openscad/).

 The tube is 6mm outside diameter, 4 mm inside diameter PU.
 Housing is sealed using silicone rubber.
 After applying the silicone rubber, wet your finger in liquid dishwasher detergent to gently push the silicone rubber into shape.